 In 2017, work began on the design of the water quality monitoring program for the study, and a pilot monitoring site was installed to evaluate monitoring equipment, winter operation, telemetry units, and field sampling techniques.
 In 2018, monitoring equipment was purchased and field installation was completed for 37 stream locations throughout the Region.
 Quarterly monitoring to develop vertical chloride concentration profiles also began on six lakes in the Region.
-In 2020, the stream and lake monitoring effort continued, and the winter 2019-2020 community road deicing data was gathered.
+In 2020, the two-year stream and lake monitoring effort was completed.
+During the winter 2020-2021 high conductance event sampling was completed.
+Supplemental sampling for a few Milwaukee metropolitan sites was completed in spring and summer 2021.
+Conductance sensors were removed from the field by fall 2021.
+Sources of chloride continue to be gathered, including community road deicing data, wastewater treatment plant discharges, and groundwater chloride levels.